o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 ~~~

-As an example, the QuickBot robot MOOC model v1 version is setup with this structure.
-The idea is that as a robot evolves it can build off earlier versions and models.
+The idea behind this structure is that as a robot evolves it can build off earlier versions and models.
+As an example, take a look at the QuickBot robot MOOC model v1 version.

 To add a new robot follow these steps.

-0. Create a new robot folder in the `.../website/robots` folder.
+0. Create a new robot folder in the `.../website/robots/` folder.
-Example `>> mkdir robots/new_robot`
+  *  For example `>> mkdir robots/new_robot`
-0. Copy the robot template, `robot_index.md`, from the `.../website/_templates` folder to your new robot folder and rename to `index.md`.
+0. Copy the robot template, `robot_index.md`, from the `.../website/_templates/` folder to your new robot folder and rename to `index.md`.
-Example `>> cp _templates/robot_index.md robots/new_robot/index.md`.
+  *  For example `>> cp _templates/robot_index.md robots/new_robot/index.md`
-0. Edit YAML content at the top this new robot file (Do not change the first two lines of YAML content).
+0. Edit YAML content at the top this new robot file.
+  *  Do not change the first two lines of the YAML content.
-0. Create a new model folder in the robot folder you just created.
+0. Create a new model folder in the robot folder that you just created.
-Example `>> mkdir robots/new_robot/new_model`
+  *  For example `>> mkdir robots/new_robot/new_model`
 0. Copy the model template, `robot_model_index.md`, from the `.../website/_templates` folder to your new model folder and rename to `index.md`.
-Example `>> cp _templates/robot_model_index.md robots/new_robot/new_model`
+  *  For example `>> cp _templates/robot_model_index.md robots/new_robot/new_model`
 0. Edit YAML content at the top this new model file.
-Again, do not change the first two lines of YAML content.
+  *  Do not change the first two lines of the YAML content.
-0. Create a new version folder in the model folder you just created.
+0. Create a new version folder in the model folder that you just created.
-Example `>> mkdir robots/new_robot/new_model/new_version`
+  *  For example `>> mkdir robots/new_robot/new_model/new_version`
 0. Copy the version template, `robot_model_version_index.md`, from the `.../website/_templates` folder to your new version folder and rename to `index.md`.
 0. Edit YAML content at the top this new version file.
-Again, do not change the first two lines of YAML content.
+  *  Do not change the first two lines of the YAML content.
+0. Add the content about the robot to the version file in the content area.
+0. Add additional files about the version of the robot by creating new version files and linking to them with the links in the YAML section at the top of the file.
+  *  These additional files obviously can not be named `index.md` and must be named something else.

-### Roboticists
+### Adding Roboticists
+Adding a new roboticist is very similar to adding a new post.
+All the files associated with a roboticist must be placed in an individual folder under the `.../website/roboticists/`.

+To add a new roboticists follow these steps.

+0. Create a new roboticist folder in the `.../website/roboticists/` folder and name it using your first and last name, like `first_last`.
+0. Copy the roboticist template, `roboticist.yaml`, from the `.../website/_templates/` folder to your new roboticist folder and rename to your first and last name (same name as the folder) with the 'yml' extension, like `first_last.yml`.
+0. Add an avatar image to this new folder.

+# Publishing New Content
+Once you have added all your new content and checked that everything is perfect by previewing the site in your local browser then you are ready to publish to the world.

+Follow these steps to publish.

+0. Uncomment the url line (approx. line 7) in `.../website/_config.yml`.
+  *  Should look like this: `url: http://o-botics.org`.
+0. Build the site one last time with `>> jekyll build`.
+0. Commit your changes to the the website Git repository with `>> git commit -am "Your commit message here."`
+0. Push your changes with `>> git push`.
+0. Submit a pull request from your GitHub account.
+  *  Use the GitHub Help page on "pull request" to learn how to do this, [Using Pull Request](https://help.github.com/articles/using-pull-requests).

+One of the moderators of the O'Botics will review your pull request and (most likely) accept it.
+Then it will be available for the entire world to see!

+At the time of writing this tutorial I am the only moderator, but if you would like to be a moderator (anybody is welcome) please send me a message.

 <!-- Do not edit below this line -->